aframevr/aframe/docs/components/renderer.md

 | exposure                | When any toneMapping other than "no" is used this can be used to make the overall scene brighter or darker  | 1          |
 | anisotropy              | Default anisotropic filtering sample rate to use for textures                   | 1             |

-> **NOTE:** Once the scene is initialized, none of these properties may no longer be changed apart from "exposure" and "toneMapping" which can be set dynamically.
+> **NOTE:** Once the scene is initialized, none of these properties may no longer be changed apart from "exposure", "toneMapping", and "sortTransparentObjects" which can be set dynamically.

 ### antialias